Oliver Stone

 Oliver Stone's Personal Life

 Oliver Stone has been married three times.
-His first wife was the Lebanese beauty, Najwa Sarkis.
+His first wife was Lebanese actress Najwa Sarkis.
 The marriage lasted 6 years, from 1971 to 1976.

-In 1981 Stone said his vows for the second time.
-The lucky girl was Elizabeth Cox, the director’s assistant.
+In 1981, Stone married for the second time.
+His bride was Elizabeth Cox, the director's assistant.
 They had two sons: Sean (born 1984) and Michael (born 1991).
-As a boy, Sean played in a few of his father’s movies; when he grew up he joined the Russia Today media company.
+As a child, Sean appeared in several of his father's films and later joined Russia Today.
 Oliver and Elizabeth divorced in 1993.

 The director's eldest son, Sean Stone